 The title function returns the output in a new string instead of altering the original.
 We show the same using the next two print functions.

 From the below image, see that the original Str1 is unchanged.
-If you want to change the original, then you can write the following Python statement.
+If you want to change the original, write the following Python statement.

 Str1 = Str1.title()

-Within the following Str4 and Str5 statements, we used the numeric values along with letters.
+Within the following Str4 and Str5 statements, we used numeric values and letters.
 And you can see the String Method output for further reference.

 Str1 = 'learn PYTHON AT tutOrial gateWay' Str2 = Str1.title() print('First Output is = ', Str2) # Observe the Original String print('Converted String is = ', Str1.title()) print('Original String is = ', Str1) # Performing directly Str3 = 'pYTHON proGramminG'.title() print('Second Output after method is = ', Str3) Str4 = 'pyTHon 1234 tuTorIal'.title() print('Third Output is = ', Str4) Str5 = '12345'.title() print('Fourth Output is = ', Str5)